Recommended Side Trips in Manaslu Trek

 Serang Monastery - A unique Tibetan Buddhist Sanctuary in Himalaya of Nepal

-Serang Gompa, nestled on a small meadow in the midst of soaring Himalayan peaks is Serang Gonpa, also famous as Nubri Monastery; a unique Tibetan Buddhist sanctuary.
+Serang Gompa, nestled on a small meadow in the midst of soaring Himalayan peaks, is Serang Gonpa, also famous as Nubri Monastery, a unique Tibetan Buddhist sanctuary.
 It is hard to imagine that this little refuge has existed for 500 years high on these harsh, southern slopes of the Himalayas at the border of Tibet and Nepal.
-The monastery located above the Bhi Village on the route to Manaslu Trek.
+The monastery is located above the Bhi Village on the route to the Manaslu Trek.
 Bhi village is the closest human settlement for accommodation unless done camping.
-The monastery has great Buddhist spiritual value for local where more than 3 dozen mountain kids are learning Buddhism.
+The monastery has great Buddhist spiritual value for locals, where more than 3 dozen mountain kids are learning Buddhism.
 This side trip is done from Bhi village.
-Set-off from the lodge with adequate drinking water and food packed.
-Walk steeply uphill path into the pine forest to the one of the hidden attraction in the area where hardly few trekkers visited.
+Set off from the lodge with adequate drinking water and food packed.
+Walk the steep uphill path into the pine forest to one of the hidden attractions in the area where hardly any trekkers visit.
 A day trip provides amazing scenery of the lush and green valley and crest of Mount Manaslu, Ganesh Himal, and Siringi Himal.
-You’ll be rewarded with a close view of rare musk deer and Himalayan pleasant.
+You’ll be rewarded with a close view of rare musk deer and Himalayan pheasants.
 If you have camping gear trek continued to Tsum valley.
-The monastery is supported by the local community and Kathmandu based Kopan monastery.
+The monastery is supported by the local community and the Kathmandu-based Kopan monastery.

 Kal Tal, meaning ‘Death Lake’ (3600m, 11808ft.)